 When future-facing, fantastical stories provide ways to work through fears brought on by nascent technologies — from gene-editing, space travel to man-made dystopian wastelands.
 As science and knowledge continue to eclipse the wonder of magic, stories of far-away worlds and future utopias can be understood as the first tendrils of manifestation.

 Often disguised as entertainment, fantastical stories are especially adept at addressing unspeakable pain, holding the fears and aspirations of a time and place.
 They allow for hyperbole in celebrating triumphs and provide an analgesic buffer in making sense of tragedies.

-The overarching goal of The American Imagination is to celebrate our nation’s vibrant diversity across time and serve as a reminder that our stories are very much alive, a form of cultural DNA passed from one generation to the next.
+America's storytelling tradition is expansive, born out of countless colliding, merging and overlapping storylines.
+The overarching goal of The American Imagination project is to serve as a reminder that our stories are very much alive, a form of cultural DNA passed from one generation to the next.
 Stories show us who we have been, who we are now, and who we are becoming.

 Visit the dedicated project website at www.americanimagination.com.